teambrookvale/teambrookvale.github.io/collections/_articles/dataintegration.md

 Businesses typically integrate data from a variety of internal and external systems, such as:

-- **HRIS Platforms**: Data from systems like Workday or BambooHR provides insights into workforce trends, employee performance, and organizational health.
+- HRIS Platforms: Data from systems like Workday or BambooHR provides insights into workforce trends, employee performance, and organizational health.
-- **CRM Systems**: Platforms like Salesforce or HubSpot store vital customer information, helping businesses understand and predict customer behavior.
+- CRM Systems: Platforms like Salesforce or HubSpot store vital customer information, helping businesses understand and predict customer behavior.
-- **Third-Party Sources**: External data sources, such as market research databases, social media analytics, and public datasets, add context and depth to internal data.
+- Third-Party Sources: External data sources, such as market research databases, social media analytics, and public datasets, add context and depth to internal data.

 ---